-“Not all businesses operate within the city centre, or have a strong talent pool available within a few mile radius,” says Ben Townsend, Manager at Pearson Frank.
+“Not all businesses operate within the city centre, or have a strong talent pool available within a few mile radius,” says Ben Townsend, Manager at FRG Technology Consulting.
 “If you’re in this scenario, hiring a contractor could solve all your issues.
 Permanent developers like strong transport links and a comfortable office that is easily accessible.
 If you’re unable to offer this, it can limit the developers you can hire.”

 “On the other hand,” Ben continues.
 “Java contractors are project-based, fully mobile developers who’ll travel anywhere in the UK and further afield to complete a job.
 So if you need a developer to clear a backlog of small tasks, or commit to a six-month project, then hiring a contractor can prove to be the most beneficial option for your business.”

 When recruiting, it’s imperative to choose a developer who shares your vision and values and will stick with your business.
 But things can go wrong, and having a backup plan in place by hiring Java contractors can save you time.

 Deciding to hire a permanent developer will mean other members of your team will need to take time out to perform the interview, look over technical assessments, and make the job offer.

 After this process, you may think your business is home and dry.
 However, it’s during this period that you can face the toughest challenge yet.
 A four-week notice period can be a tricky time to keep a new hire on side, and if their current company comes in with a counter-offer, you may lose your next hire.

 This new hire may have been selected to work on a specific project or balance out your workload, and without this new developer, you could struggle.